 Subs, dubs or VOs?

-Many localised video ads use dubbing — translation of the original dialogue synched to the lip movements of the actors — for its immediacy, and the flexibility it gives to the wording and intonation
+Many localized video ads use dubbing — translation of the original dialogue synched to the lip movements of the actors — for its immediacy, and the flexibility that it gives to the wording and intonation.

 If you don’t want the added expense of localization costs when testing a new market, think global.
 Animation offers a perfect medium, as does a video that doesn’t require on-screen speech to communicate its message.
 Off-screen voice over offers the most creative possibilities.